 It's hard to know, in particular, in a situation where the charge of electrons is nomically necessary, what would be the case if the charge was different.
-So, does that mean that the modalist can reasonably claim that the correlation fails to be sensitive and, further, that this the reason that we are inclined to reject the combination of the correlation and T?
+So does that mean that the modalist can reasonably claim that the correlation fails to be sensitive and, further, that this is the reason we are inclined to reject the combination of the correlation and T?

 I don't think this is an attractive option.
-The reason is that there are background assumptions we can add which guarantee that sensitivity holds, but these background assumptions don't make a difference to how we should react to the conjunction of the theory T and the charge correlation - we should still reject that conjunction.
+The reason is that there are background assumptions we can add which guarantee that sensitivity holds, but these background assumptions don't make a difference to how we should react to the conjunction of the theory T and the charge correlation-we should still reject that conjunction.

-In particular, it's very plausible that electron and protons have their charge essentially and, therefore, as a matter of metaphysical necessity.
+In particular, it's very plausible that electrons and protons have their charge essentially and, therefore, as a matter of metaphysical necessity.

-Assuming this, for a moment, consider the counterfactuals relevant for the sensitivity of the charge correlation, for example: If the charge of the proton hadn't been $1.602176634 \times 10^{-19}$ coulombs then the charge of the electron would not have been $-1.602176634 \times 10^{-19}$ coulombs.
+Assuming this for a moment, consider the counterfactuals relevant for the sensitivity of the charge correlation; for example: if the charge of the proton hadn't been $1.602176634 \times 10^{-19}$ coulombs then the charge of the electron would not have been $-1.602176634 \times 10^{-19}$ coulombs.

-As we discussed in section 1 the modalist takes the counterfactual if it had been the case that killing people for fun was not wrong then I would have not believed that it is wrong to be trivially true, since it could not have been the case that killing people for fun is not wrong.
-(A reminder about the dialectic here: As we discussed in section 1, the modalist doesn't have to commit to the trivial truth of this counterfactual (and other counterpossibles).
-But if they don't then it looks like they have to deny that sensitivity is requirement for justified belief because this counterfactual will end up false.
-And as we discussed on page 13 this move makes my argument easier to develop.
-So we are, in the modalist's favor, assuming triviality at this point.)
+As discussed in §1, the modalist takes the counterfactual if it had been the case that killing people for fun was not wrong, then I would have not believed that it is wrong to be trivially true, since it could not have been the case that killing people for fun is not wrong.
+(A reminder about the dialectic here: as discussed in §1, the modalist doesn't have to commit to the trivial truth of this counterfactual (and other counterpossibles).
+But if they don't, then it looks as though they have to deny that sensitivity is a requirement for justified belief because this counterfactual will end up false.
+And as discussed in §3, this move makes my argument easier to develop.
+So we are, in the modalist's favour, assuming triviality at this point.)